haidang17-IA/top10-owasp-blog/_posts/2025-07-10-Broken-Authentication.md

 If authentication was not present, it would leave the critical resources (often with elevated privileges) exposed to anyone on the internet, including unauthenticated and unauthorized users.
 It ranks high on the \[OWASP Top 10](https://owasp.org/Top10) because of its impact and frequency.

----

 <div style="text-align: center;">

 &nbsp; <img src="/top10-owasp-blog/assets/images/6.png" alt=" " style="width: 70%; border: 1px solid #ccc; border-radius: 8px;">

-&nbsp; <p><em>Figure 1: SQL Injection workflow</em></p>
+&nbsp; <p><em>Figure 2: Auth Flow Diagram</em></p>

 </div>

----

-&nbsp;A simple authentication process often resolves around the validation of a supplied set of user credentials (email and password).
+A simple authentication process often revolves around the validation of a supplied set of user credentials (email and password).
 However, various other authentication mechanisms are being applied today to prevent unauthenticated users from accessing controlled resources.
 And when this authentication method is incorrectly configured, it can open a new attack vector.

 Applications vulnerable to broken authentication vulnerabilities fail to validate the user's access and as a result, expose the protected application.

----

 \## How Do Authentication Vulnerabilities Emerge?